 A Right Join works exactly like a Left Join, with the only distinction being in the base table.
 In the Left Join, table 1 (left table) was considered to be the base, whereas, in the Right Join, table 2 (right table) will be considered as a base.
 A Right Join combines the columns on a common dimension (the first N columns) when possible, returning all rows from the second/right table with the matching rows in the first/left table.

 Seems complicated?
 It really isn’t when you start joining the tables in real-time data.
 SQL being as simple as it is, it can be integrated & used within multiple languages like R, Python, Scala, and Hadoop.
 This makes data science & big data management an easy-breezy tasks to do!

-In this blog, we have summarized what is SQL and how does it work, but there is a lot more to learn in it to become an expert.
+In this blog, we have summarized what is SQL and how does it work, but there is a lot more to learn in it to become an expert (here is a blog listing the top 10 best SQL certifications to grow your skillset).
 SQL is a must-have skill for any data analytics or data science professionals.
 This is, in fact, a very commonly covered topic in Data Analytics Interviews.
-In a world where data is the new oil, finding out what is SQL and how does it work, and understanding what is sql used for can take you a long way ahead.
+In a world where data is the new oil, finding out what is SQL and how does it work, and understanding what is SQL used for can take you a long way ahead.

 To learn this and much more, join Springboard’s Data Analytics Career Track program.
 With 1:1 mentoring-led, project-driven approach, detailed curriculum, and real-life examples, you will become an expert at SQL & data analytics in 6 months!
 Also, did we mention that the career track program offers a job guarantee?
 Apply Now!